-In doing all this he basically ensured that the lamp wound up on the possession of the one person in Agrabah who could stop him.
+In doing all this, he basically ensured that the lamp wound up in the possession of the one person in Agrabah who could stop him.

 And again, it's truly ironic how talented he is and how that talent is utterly wasted.
 I mean, look at his costume!
 Do you even recognize him?
 I don't!